Case Studies & Articles

 If you have a complex scenario or you are a high-net-worth individual, you will likely need – and want – a more personalised financing deal than you will find on the St. Helier high street.
 Depending on your circumstances and financial background, you may also wish to look at less traditional options for borrowing – a short-term loan in the form of bridging finance, an interest-only mortgage, or a high loan-to-value mortgage, for example.

 In some cases, you may prefer working with an international lender.
 Alternatively, your usual bank in Jersey may not be able to offer you property finance or the rates or terms that your Jersey bank offer might not be the most competitive on the market.
 If so, you’ll be on the lookout for a lender.
 However, approaching international lenders will be a case of figuratively knocking on doors one by one.
-Without a partner like Enness to help facilitate the process and go direct to the source of the best property finance, it can be a time-consuming and frustrating process.
+Without a partner like Enness to help facilitate the process of achieving a mortgage in Jersey, it can be a time-consuming and frustrating process.

 Enness will start by listening to your requirements and asking you about your financial background.
 Enness will usually suggest working with a local lender if doing so will be in your best interest.
 However, if your broker knows that local lenders will not provide the best rates or terms, they will suggest alternative options.

 If you would like to understand more about property finance packages in Jersey, get in touch.
-One of Enness’ specialist brokers will reach out to you to schedule an informal chat.SCHEDULE A DISCOVERY CALL
+One of Enness’ specialist brokers will reach out to you to schedule an informal chat.Request a Callback